dotnet/machinelearning/docs/code/experimental/MlNetCookBook_StaticApi.md

         // Concatenate all the features together into one column 'Features'.
         Features: r.SepalLength.ConcatWith(r.SepalWidth, r.PetalLength, r.PetalWidth)));

-// Now, at the time of writing, there is no static pipeline for OVA (one-versus-all).
-So, let's
-// append the OVA learner to the pipeline.
+// Let's append the OVA learner to the dynamic pipeline.
 IEstimator<ITransformer> dynamicPipe = learningPipeline.AsDynamic;

 // Create a binary classification trainer.